History

 Together we were the first teachers in the area to formalize the study of jazz improvisation.
 This also included teaching jazz improvisation for the University of Minnesota, Mac Phail Center.

 The studio was located in downtown Minneapolis on 10th and Nicollet until 1986 when we moved it to Richfield.
 We continued teaching together until his health began failing and I took over the studio.
-Herbert died in 1993.
-About this time, I also began teaching at the Burnsville location.
-In 2007, I moved the studio permanently to it’s present location.
-I have continued in the tradition that Herb Wigley and I developed; using a more formalized approach to the study of jazz improvisation.
+When Herb died in 1993, I began teaching at the Burnsville location.

 Student Successes